fusebit/oauth-connector/README.md

 ## Release notes

+### v1.2.4

+- Fix bug to refresh access tokens using HTTP POST with form encoded body payload

 ### v1.2.3

 - Fix bug to pass redirectUri to refreshAccessToken, and add it as query parameter to the token request